 On December 23, 2014, Korea Electric Power Corp. and Korea Hydro & Nuclear Power Co., Ltd. (KHNP), submitted to the NRC its application for the certification of the APR1400 standard plant design for use in the U.S. domestic energy market.
-The NRC completed the Phase 5 review on July 30, 2018, meeting the public milestone.
-The staff is currently in Phase 6 of its review, which is scheduled to be completed in September 2018.
-As of August 31, 2018, the staff had issued 2,225 RAI questions and the applicant has responded to all 2,225 of them.
-The staff has received the final safety analysis report, verified that the applicant incorporated all changes in accordance with previously submitted RAI responses, and closed all RAIs.
+The NRC completed the Phase 5 review on July 30, 2018.
+The NRC completed the Phase 6 review on September 28, 2018.
+As of September 30, 2018, the staff had issued 2,225 RAI questions and the applicant has responded to all 2,225 of them.
+The staff received the final safety analysis report, verified that the applicant incorporated all changes in accordance with previously submitted RAI responses, and closed all RAIs.
+The FSER and Standard Design Approval SDA were issued to KHNP on September 28, 2018.
+The rulemaking to certify this standard design is ongoing but because the technical safety review has been completed, this project will be removed from future reports.